LOLYAY-INC/LavMusicPlayer/README.md

 *Note: I made this [Lavalink JSON to Java Converter](https://lolyay.dev/tools/lavalinkconverter/) to use with the JSON you get from: [The lavalink Server List](https://lavalink-list.appujet.site/)*
 ## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+LavMusicBot is released under the [Apache License 2.0](https://github.com/LOLYAY-INC/LavMusicBot/blob/main/LICENSE).

+*Yes I'm sorry, a bit of this Readme is AI generated, But its correct and accurate*